syncfusion-content/windowsforms-docs/WindowsForms/.NET Framework support History/Control Compatibility.md

 # Control Dependencies

-Table illustrates the Controls assembly and its dependencies.
+Table illustrates the Controls' assembly and its dependencies.

 <table>
 <tr>